datalad-handbook/book/docs/basics/101-137-history.rst

    :language: console
    :workdir: dl-101/DataLad-101

-   $ git log -2 --oneline
+   $ git log -n 2 --oneline

 As you can see, the commit in which the jokes were tracked is not in the history anymore!
 Go on to see what :command:`datalad status`